byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

   ex: `rm ~/220-myusername/Labs/Lab7/tb_sevensegment.v`

 Now open up the file there called `Makefile` and edit it.
+You can use `code Makefile` to open up VS Code Editor.
 There is a variable called TOP in the Makefile which defines the name of your top-level **module** in your design.
 Change that line to match your design's top level module before saving.
 NOTE: this is NOT a file name, it is the name of the top level ***module*** in your design hierarchy.
 There should be no .sv or .v extensions on the top module name.

 Also note that there is a variable called XDC which defines the name of your .xdc **file** - we have this set up to accept any name for the .xdc file.
 If for some reason it is not working, ask a TA for help.